fj-fj-fj/parsers/README.md

 ## How it works

-Generate a "blank" project environement
+Generate a "blank" project environment
 ```bash
 create_parser parsername
 ```